-The Finance and Resources Committee has formally met four times during the year.
+The Finance and Resources Committee has formally met five times during the year.
+Sarah McCarthy and Chris Burnell joined the committee in December 2018 and July 2019 respectively.

 Attendance during the year at meetings of the Committee was as follows: